GiggleFIT

 Anthony describes the value of partial body weight support activities for his son Lincoln; an 11 year-old daily user.

-Everette (4 yo) initiates hugging his mom for the first time after 6 months of home training.
+Everett (4 yo) initiates hugging his mom for the first time after 6 months of home training.
 He received 60 PT visits during his 5 month initial hospitalization and could only access 12 PT visits over a 2 year period after discharge.
 His mother was able to progress his motor development at home.

 Rebecca and Isaac (3 yo) live in a rural community and drive over an hour to access therapy services.
 They share about the home TPG training they have been doing since Isaac was 5 months old.